Letter from a customer: How to Protect Your Teen When They May Be Smarter Than You On their Apple or Android Mobile Device

 She has learned to live with it.
 She is spending more time with her siblings and us, and I don’t need to worry about what she is doing in bed.
 I understand that it is all about balance and blocking everything is not the answer.
 I also know that teens are teens and not adults so they cannot easily process consequences of their actions like adults can.
 So we are doing what we can to

 As far as the Netsanity service, if you have kids with iPads, or iPhones NetSanity may work for you as it did for me.
 I now have four licenses for the other three iPhones and iPads.
 Their dashboard is getting better, and it has been stable.
 If you have Android, it’s not yet available, but supposedly they are working on it.
 Nothing is perfect and solves everything, but at least I have some control now that I did not, and it works for us.
-Also, they sometimes run coupons so you can try to ask them if you need many licenses – also, it only works on latest Apple iOS.
-They now have a 14-day free trial, so it’s worth checking out.
+Also, they sometimes run coupons so you can try to ask them if you need many licenses.
+They have a 14-day free trial, so it’s worth checking out.